 \section{Conclusion}

-We performed 3D MHD \texttt{Arepo} simulations of SNRs evolving in a turbulent ISM that was driven to resemble observations better than previous studies.
+We performed 3D MHD \texttt{Arepo} simulations of SNRs evolving in a turbulent ISM that was driven to resemble observations more closely than in previous studies.
 Different turbulent ISM environments were considered with average ISM densities of $n=\unit[1,10, \text{ and } 100]{cm^{-3}}$ and turbulent Mach numbers of $\mathcal{M}=0,0.3,1, \text{ and } 3$.
 We let SNRs evolve for the most destructive first \unit[10]{kyr} and post-processed these simulations with \texttt{Paperboats} to study the dust destruction by the SNR forward shock, considering either purely carbonaceous or purely silicate dust.
-In detail, we find that: \begin{enumerate} \item The dust destruction by SNR forward shocks in their first \unit[10]{kyr} of evolution varies significantly, depending on the ISM environment.
+In detail, we find the following: \begin{enumerate} \item The dust destruction by SNR forward shocks in their first \unit[10]{kyr} of evolution varies significantly, depending on the ISM environment.
 For \unit[$n=1-100$]{cm$^{-3}$} and $\mathcal{M}=0-3$, the destruction ranges from 27--92\%, which refers to \unit[0.85--11]{M$_\odot$} of dust.
-The largest dust mass is destroyed in the high density environment.
-The least dust is destroyed in the low density ISM where the shock still has end velocities of \unit[250--400]{km\,s$^{-1}$}.
+The largest dust mass is destroyed in the high-density environment.
+The least dust is destroyed in the low-density ISM where the shock still has end velocities of \unit[250--400]{km\,s$^{-1}$}.
 Since the total destroyed dust mass has not plateaued yet, it can be expected that more dust will be destroyed in the following years of SNR evolution, as is also derived from comparisons to other studies.
-Thus, we find that SNRs destroy more ISM dust than they produce and are net dust destroyers.
+Thus, we find that SNRs destroy more ISM dust than they produce, and thus are net dust destroyers.

-\item Filaments that closely resemble observations slow down the forward shock and therefore shield some dust from destruction, similar to the conclusions of other studies with different inhomogeneities or turbulence driving methods.
-While filaments in the low density ISM only shield 8--14\% of the dust in the first \unit[10]{kyr} of SNR evolution, the intermediate density cases result in 31--34\% less destruction in the highest Mach number simulations compared to the homogeneous ISM.
-In the high density medium, the forward shock evolves into a thin and dense shell so that grain-grain collisions become significantly more important, resulting in a lower shielding ability of 11--14\%.
+\item Filaments that closely resemble observations slow down the forward shock, and therefore shield some dust from destruction, similarly to the conclusions of other studies with different inhomogeneities or turbulence driving methods.
+While filaments in the low-density ISM only shield 8--14\% of the dust in the first \unit[10]{kyr} of SNR evolution, the intermediate-density cases result in 31--34\% less destruction in the highest Mach number simulations compared to the homogeneous ISM.
+In the high-density medium, the forward shock evolves into a thin and dense shell so that grain-grain collisions become significantly more important, resulting in a lower shielding ability of 11--14\%.